Professional/Short course Science Communication Building Blocks

 Looking for a one-day training event for your team?
 Why not pair:

-- Using social media to communicate science + How to run a social media campaign for event promotion plus many more combinations.
+• Using social media to communicate science + Science writing for researchers… plus many more combinations.

 Looking for a two-day training event for science centre staff?
 Why not include: